Common Myths about Sun Protection

 “Many people seem to know that lying out in the sun for hours and getting a blistering sunburn is not good for their skin.
 Fewer seem to know that even getting a nice brown tan is also bad, ” Joerg says.

-Misconceptions about sun exposure are plentiful and put people at risk for skin cancer.
 Following are four common misconceptions about sun related skin risks and prevention.

 Getting a “base tan” prevents sunburn.

-According to Joerg, “this is false.
+According to Joerg: “This is false.
 A base tan itself causes damage to the skin.
 Repeated exposure to UV radiation, even without a sunburn, causes wrinkling and may lead to cancer later in life.”
 While many people associate a suntan with wealth and success, the truth is that a tan is simply the result of sun damage.
 It is evidence that your skin has been exposed to ultraviolet radiation.
 “We advise our patients to use a self-tanner for a summer glow,” Joerg says.
 “This way you’ll get that tanned look without any damage to your skin.”

 The higher the sunscreen SPF the better.